Vaginal Cyst

 • An ultrasound, MRI, or CT scan to see the detailed images of the cyst.

-Surgery may be required to drain an infected or big cyst in order to remove the pus or contents.
-Typically, sedation or local anaesthesia are used while performing this.
+Infected or large cysts may require surgical drainage to remove the pus or contents.
+This is usually done under the influence of local anesthesia or sedation.
 The doctor will make a small incision in the cyst to drain it.
 After draining, the doctor will put a small rubber tube in the incision so that the cyst can remain open for several weeks and drain completely.

 Marsupialization, for frequently recurring or bothersome cysts.
-In order to make a permanent opening for drainage, a doctor stitches each side of the incision.
-For a few days following the procedure, a rubber tube may be inserted to encourage drainage and aid in the prevention of a recurrence.
+A doctor places stitches on each side of a drainage incision to create a permanent opening.
+A rubber tube may be inserted to promote drainage for a few days after the procedure and to help prevent a recurrence.

 We do what's best for you.